Table of Contents:

 Copyright infringements are omnipresent in our digital era where music, videos, photos, and other creative works are constantly shared and consumed.
 A global study from 2018 by the IFPI shows that more than a third (38%) of consumers still access music via copyright infringement.
 Scammers simply copy and paste the creative works of others without asking for the artists’ permission.

-In this article, we clear up what copyright infringement is and how it is identified.
+In this article, we clear up what copyright infringement is and what you can do about it.
 We show you which measures you can take to protect your brand from copyright infringement.
 You will learn how to combine protective measures with an efficient enforcement scheme to prevent stress, financial consequences, and a damaged reputation.

 According to the US Copyright Office, copyright infringement occurs when a copyrighted work is reproduced, distributed, performed, publicly displayed, or made into a derivative work without the permission of the copyright owner.